LanceAAvery/siiu/README.md

-# Template
+# TO85 siiu Repository

-INDIface2 Face Image Processing Projects for EclipseIR.
+Management of units between Système International d'Unités (SI) and Imperial Units (IU) plus other more obscure systems of units as needed.

-Copyright &copy; 1993-2020 Eclipse Identity Recognition Corporation.
-All rights reserved worldwide.
+Copyright &copy; 2021 Anthony Otto dba Tony Otto Research Company.
 See the adjacent LICENSE.txt file for details.